theaquamarine/windows-powershell-docs/docset/windows/ipamserver/import-ipamrange.md

 The network identifier (ID) field is required to import IPAM ranges to the .csv file.
 Any other range specific basic field or custom field can be specified in any order in the .csv file for import.
-Sample format of import .csv file, can be generated using IPAM export functionality from IPAM UI (localized format) or IPAM Windows PowerShell® (English format).
+Sample format of import .csv file, can be generated using IPAM export functionality from IPAM UI (localized format) or IPAM Windows PowerShell??
+(English format).

 The IPAM Windows PowerShell import supports both English as well as server localized .csv file.
 The IPAM server uses presence of the field named **NetworkId** (without spaces) in the .csv file to ascertain that the file must be processed in English format.